ahmadfaraznazar/gamified/README.md

 ---

 ## 🔍 What is Gamified?
 Gamified is a productivity app that turns your daily tasks into a **gamified experience** using RPG mechanics like XP leveling, streak rewards, and character progression.
-Stay motivated with a dynamic dashboard, task tracking, and modules for fitness, reading, and more
+Stay motivated with a dynamic dashboard, task tracking, and modules for fitness, reading, and more.

 ---